Available for intermediary distribution to Trust, Corporate and Individual clients globally

 Other important information

-Please note that our website may contain links to other websites for your convenience and information.
-FIL does not control Third-Party websites or their privacy practices, which may differ from those set out in this Privacy Statement.
-We encourage you to review the Privacy Statement of any company or website that you reach via Fil's website before submitting Personal Information.
+Our website may contain links to other websites for your convenience and information.
+FIL does not control third party websites or their privacy practices, which may differ from those set out in this Client Privacy Notice.
+We encourage you to review the privacy notice of any company or website you reach via FIL's website before you provide any personal information.

-This Privacy Statement may be updated from time to time.
-We will post any changes we make to this statement on our website, becoming effective immediately.
-If the changes are material changes, and you are a client or a business partner of Fil we will let you know by email.
+We may update this Client Privacy Notice from time to time.
+We’ll post any changes we make to this notice on our website, becoming effective immediately.
+If the changes are material changes, we’ll let you know by email.